Paul Wilbur Klipsch: New Mexico State University

 Klipsch received an honorary LL.D. from New Mexico State University (NMSU) in 1981.
 The College of Electrical and Computer Engineering was renamed the Klipsch School of Electrical and Computer Engineering in his honor in 1995.
 The Paul W. and Valerie S. Klipsch Museum was established and dedicated October 1997.

 Eccentricities

 Klipsch related that when he was developing a smaller speaker for use between two Klipschorns, an acquaintance declared that he couldn't possibly introduce it to the public because it was in direct violation of Klipsch's own corner horn principles, and amounted to acoustic heresy.
 "The hell I can't," Klipsch said.
 "And that's exactly what I'm going to call it!"

 While the official company motto is "The Ultimate Sound Experience," the unofficial one is "Bullshit."
 Klipsch started using the slogan after reading a competitor's loudspeaker ad that made claims of supposed "breakthroughs."
 After that, he wore a yellow "Bullshit" button behind his lapel and showed it to anyone he felt was making an outlandish claim.

+Klipsch produced an irregular newsletter entitled "Dope from Hope" (Hope, Arkansas was where his company was based).
+A complete collection of these newsletters was republished in 2023 via an oversubscribed Kickstarter.